-41 Allen, 514 F.3d at 477 (citations omitted).
+Allen, 514 F.3d at 477 (citations omitted).
 Accord, Livingston, 520 F.3d at 361, Michael, J. dissenting ("The issue of objective reasonableness should be decided as a matter of law only when 'no reasonable person could have believed' that the facts amounted to a violation. . .
 However, if reasonable minds could disagree about whether the employee's belief was objectively reasonable, the issue cannot be decided as a matter of law.").

-42 Complainants' proffered evidence purportedly showed "that Respondent told, and trained its employees to understand, and that Complainants believed, that false recording of clinical studies data was clinical fraud that could lead to imprisonment; that clinical falsification such as that Complainants reported was a Sarbanes-Oxley violation; that accurate recording of clinical data is covered under a section of the Respondent's Code of Business Conduct and Ethics that discusses the Securities and Exchange Commission; that all employees of Respondent are told that Sarbanes-Oxley covers breaches of controls such as clinical study protocols which could affect Respondent's financial statements, because of the prospect of a wide range of penalties for falsification of data and fraud that might be imposed, and thus shareholders' interests, [and that Complainants] followed Respondent's D. & O. at 6.
+Complainants' proffered evidence purportedly showed "that Respondent told, and trained its employees to understand, and that Complainants believed, that false recording of clinical studies data was clinical fraud that could lead to imprisonment; that clinical falsification such as that Complainants reported was a Sarbanes-Oxley violation; that accurate recording of clinical data is covered under a section of the Respondent's Code of Business Conduct and Ethics that discusses the Securities and Exchange Commission; that all employees of Respondent are told that Sarbanes-Oxley covers breaches of controls such as clinical study protocols which could affect Respondent's financial statements, because of the prospect of a wide range of penalties for falsification of data and fraud that might be imposed, and thus shareholders' interests, [and that Complainants] followed Respondent's management statements, memoranda, and training as to what constituted protected activity."
+D. & O. at 6.